 - The establishment must maintain a healthy buffer zone for flies. (eg. open areas, trees, fences, fresh air….)

 - The farm area must be shaded and no direct sunlight.

-Farm Must Be Near A Place With Sufficient Fresh Waste.
+The farm Must Be Near A Place With Sufficient Fresh Waste.

 Predictable Amount of Waste At Source supplying, Less Disruption.

-@Check More here: 5 Low Cost BSF Larvae Feed Options To Grow Your BSF Farm
+@Check More here: 5 Low-Cost BSF Larvae Feed Options To Grow Your BSF Farm

-Farm Must Be Near Relatively Good Routes.
+The farm Must Be Near Relatively Good Routes.

 Avoid Crowded Residential Areas, Dust Pollution.

 Though the black soldier fly is an extremely vigorous insect, in densely populated areas contaminated with noise and dust, the flies have been shown to perform significantly worse.
-The number of eggs, as well as larval quality, are drastically reduced compared to those set up in low populated areas, with low air pollution and noise.
+The number of eggs, as well as larval quality, are drastically reduced compared to those set up in low-populated areas, with low air pollution and noise.